6 Reasons Why the C-Suite Should Pay Attention to SPM (Part 2)

 Retail is one of the most volatile and disruptive industries today.
 Change occurs constantly in the way buyers make decisions.
 New startup retailers keep appearing in niche markets.
 Change and disruption continue to happen at a rapid pace with online retailers impacting the traditional brick and mortar stores.
-I could go on and on about change in retail, but change happens regardless of the industry.
+I could go on and on about such changes and their impact on retail incentive programs, but change happens regardless of the industry.

 Likewise, the insurance industry is changing constantly, including the types of policies insurance organizations are offering as well as the launch of multiple new products and services every quarter.
 Agility and flexibility are critical to meet the on-the-ground realities that might entail changing the measures in incentive compensation plans, realigning the sales territories, or assigning sales reps to accounts in a different way.